Luxbyte/reactxp-map/samples/MapTest/README.md

 ### Building for React Native

-- In a command prompt run `npm run rn.watch`.
+- Run `npm run rn-watch`.
 This transpiles the ES6 code and watches for changes
-- In a command prompt run `npm android` or `npm ios`.
+- In another command prompt run `npm run android` or `npm run ios`.
 This starts the React Native Packager and deploys your application.